dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_64:_Fix_Python_App_Deployed_on_Kubernetes_Cluster/Task.md

   updatedReplicas: 1

 # Read My_reference
-# The image available is "poroko/flask-app-demo" , but serching the website and docker hub gave me the correct name of the image as "poroko/flask-demo-app".
+# The image available is "poroko/flask-app-demo" , but serching the website and docker hub gave me the
+# correct name of the image as "poroko/flask-demo-app".
+# Refer the following site : https://hub.docker.com/r/poroko/flask-demo-app

 thor@jumphost ~$ vi python-deployment-xfusion.yaml